TISUnion/carpetmod/docs/Features.md

 [中文](https://github.com/TISUnion/TISCarpet113/blob/TIS-Server/docs/Features_cn.md)

+**Notice**:

-**Notice**: Features here maybe incomplete, some features in original carpet or developing features may not appear here
+- Features here maybe incomplete, some features in original carpet or developing features may not appear here
+- Most features from [Carpet TIS Addition](https://github.com/TISUnion/Carpet-TIS-Addition) are not listed here.
+Check the doc of Carpet TIS Addition for more information

 ------